filecoin-project/lotus/documentation/en/retrieving-data.md

 $ lotus client retrieve <Data CID> <outfile>
 ```

 This will initiate a **retrieval deal** and write the data to the outfile.
-This process may take some time.
+This process may take 2 to 10 minutes.